Ryan Appoints Board to Craft University-Neutrality Policy

 “It seems like a simple question: When, if ever, should ‘the University’ comment on political and social events?”
 Ryan said, as quoted in UVA Today.
 “But answering that question is more complicated than it seems, and it brings up a range of additional questions and knotty issues.”

 Presumably, the Committee will consider a policy akin to the University of Chicago’s Kalven Principles, which declared that universities should create an environment in which students and faculty members should be free to speak out on issues of the day but university officials themselves should refrain from comment.
 Ryan has spoken out on current events on numerous occasions in the past.
-This is the first time he has gotten extensive pushback.
+This is the first time he has received extensive pushback.

 In other actions, Ryan has tried to defuse Palestinian-Israel antagonisms at UVA by appointing a religious diversity task force and highlighting an array of courses, seminars, and discussions to study the conflict from an academic perspective.